MLSE, Canada Soccer set to announce new series of friendlies | TSN

 MLSE, Canada Soccer set to announce new series of friendlies

-The series, called the Canadian Shield Tournament, will take place June 7 and 10.
-As part of the series, Canada will face Ukraine.
+The series, called the Canadian Shield Tournament and will take place June 7 and 10.
+As part of the series, Canada will face Ukraine June 7.

 TSN reached out to Canada Soccer general secretary and CEO Kevin Blue who confirmed the event.